-Three years ago I was a very recent college graduate with little idea about what I wanted to do post-college.
-After being a diligent student for the first 21 years of my life, I graduated from Princeton University with a degree in art history and no idea how I was going to apply my liberal arts education to a real-world job.
-I was experiencing the ultimate paradox of choice.
-Yes, as everyone said, the world was my oyster, but I felt utterly paralyzed—pulled between the notions of “doing what I loved” and trying to make the highest salary possible.
-The problem was, I didn’t know what I loved.
-And, in all my time attending undergrad lectures, participating in seminars, and doing thesis research, I hadn’t managed to consider how I would define success in the world beyond syllabi and grading rubrics.
+It was the ultimate paradox: As everyone began telling me the world was my oyster, I felt utterly paralyzed, pulled between the notions of doing what I loved and trying to make the most money possible.
+The problem?
+I didn’t know what I loved.
+And in all my time attending undergrad lectures, participating in seminars, and doing thesis research, I hadn’t managed to figure out how I would define success in the world beyond course syllabi and grading rubrics.

-"Back when I decided that I wanted to work at a fashion magazine, I figured out the email formula for my favorite teen titles (Teen Vogue and Ellegirl) and emailed absolutely everyone on the masthead of each until someone responded.
-Only one or two people did, but that was enough.
-One month later, I was made West Coast editor of Elle and Ellegirl magazines.”
+"Back when I decided that I wanted to work at a fashion magazine, I figured out the email formulas at my favorite teen titles, which, at that time were Teen Vogue and Ellegirl, she added.
+"Then, I emailed absolutely everyone on those mastheads until someone responded.
+Just one or two people did, but that was enough: One month later, I was made West Coast editor of Elle and ElleGirl magazines.”